 It’s the age old question: what will last and what will fade out of style?
 And how do you tell which trends will become classics?
 Designers in every area of expertise seem to know how to spot trends a mile away, but it is possible to train your own eye to recognize a classic or a fad as well.
-And if you’ve made way for trends in your home and are worried about them “going out of style”, we’ve compiled a few things to help you sort it out.
+And if you’ve made way for trends in your home and are worried about keeping a space current, we’ve compiled a few things to help you sort it out.

 THE BASICS, WHAT’S A TREND AND WHAT’S A CLASSIC?

 An easy first clue is the timing of the style, design element, or product.
 Something that is “timeless” usually moves slower in the media.
 What we mean by that is that you’ve seen it used plenty over the months or years, it stays around, it’s sort of always anchoring design even if it includes a trend alongside it.
 A black and white combination, for example, will never be out of style – it’s always been here and always will be.
 On the other hand, if something is a fad, you’ll see it pop up all the sudden, you’ll realize you’re seeing it everywhere in quick succession and you’ve likely not seen it much before – fiddle leaf figs in every living room, chevron patterns on walls and rugs and coffee cups, rose gold everywhere, and that good ol’ millennium pink splashed on walls and sofas all over your Pinterest page.
 When an element of design like those pop up suddenly and take over everything, that’s a hint that it’s a trend, rather than a classic.

 HOW CAN I BE TRENDY WITHOUT EVENTUALLY REGRETTING ALL MY PURCHASES?